Picovoice/porcupine/README.md

 Using [Android Studio](https://developer.android.com/studio/index.html), open [demo/android/Activity](/demo/android/Activity) as an Android project, copy your AccessKey into `MainActivity.java` and then run the application.

-To learn about how to use Porcupine in long running services go to [demo/android/Service](/demo/android/Service).
+To learn about how to use Porcupine in long-running services go to [demo/android/Service](/demo/android/Service).

 To learn about how to use Porcupine with Android Speech to Text recognition go to [demo/android/STT](/demo/android/STT).